 The practice had a statement of purpose that described their vision, values and objectives.
 Staff told us there was an open culture within the practice which encouraged candour and honesty.
+There had not been clearly defined leadership roles within the practice until the new manager was appointed.

-There were clearly defined leadership roles within the practice with the practice ethos of providing high quality dental care to their patients.
-The principal dentist told us patients were informed when they were affected by something which went wrong, given an apology and told about any actions taken as a result.
+The new manager was seeking to embed the now clearly defined roles within the practice ethos of providing high quality dental care to their patients.
+The practice manager and dentists told us patients were informed when they were affected by something which went wrong, given an apology and told about any actions taken as a result.

-There were structured arrangements for sharing information across the practice team, including holding regular meetings which were documented for those staff unable to attend.
+Since the appointment of the new manager there were structured arrangements for sharing information across the practice team, including holding regular meetings which were documented for those staff unable to attend.